Linuxfabrik/monitoring-plugins/check-plugins/keycloak-memory-usage/README.md

 Monitors Java heap and non-heap memory usage of a Keycloak server via its HTTP API and alerts when memory usage exceeds configurable thresholds.

+**Important Notes:**

+* Tested with Keycloak 18 and later
+* See [Creating an API user account to monitor Keycloak](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-KEYCLOAK.md) for setting up the required API credentials.

 **Data Collection:**

 * Authenticates against the Keycloak OIDC token endpoint using client credentials (`--client-id`, `--username`, `--password`)